bhs1/data-chat/README.md

-# Attempt at a bot to chat with imessages.
+# A bot to chat with imessages.

 ## Basic functionality
 * Chunk the chat.db file on macbook into a vector database